 This needs trigger warnings for transmisia, misgendering, dead naming, gender dysphoria, and suicidal ideation.
 It is written by a trans author.

-As I said earlier, I loved this book.
+As I said earlier, I loved Peter Darling.
 It takes the childish tale of Peter Pan that so many are familiar with, and expands it so that it actually explains everything that goes on in Neverland.
 The worldbuilding was stunning, and holy character development Batman.

-I love the hopeful ending of this novella – they both chose the real world, and they chose to start over together, which to me is the happiest of possible endings for this story.
+I love the hopeful ending of Peter Darling – they both chose the real world, and they chose to start over together, which to me is the happiest of possible endings for this story.